Snickerdoodle Cookies

 How long do they last?

-Store your snickerdoodles in an airtight container at room temperature for up to a week.
+Store your Snickerdoodles in an airtight container at room temperature for up to a week.
 If they last that long!

 Can I freeze them?